KSP-KOS/KOS/doc/source/structures/communication/connection.rst

     Send a message using this connection.
 Any serializable structure or a primitive (:struct:`String`, :struct:`Scalar` or :struct:`Boolean`) can be given as an argument.
     It is always worth checking the return value of this function.
 A returned false value would indicate that the message was not sent for some reason.
+    This method will fail to send the message and return false if :attr:`Connection:ISCONNECTED` is false.